Domaine Bernard Defaix - Chablis 1er Cru Côte de Léchet 2023

 About the wine:

 Flavors of green fruit that are clearly intense enough to stand up to the oak.
 Good backbone.
-The structure is well-defined, but this wine should age very well and shouldn’t be ridiculously expensive.
-It isn’t incredibly long, however.
+The structure is well-defined, but this wine should age very well and shouldn't cost a ridiculous amount.
+It isn't incredibly long, however.
 2027–2040